vicksonzero/wordle-solver/README.md

 Casual wordle solver.
 Not gonna be fast, i just want to make one, so that i can say i did one.

-Going to submit to https://freshman.dev/wordle/#/leaderboard if it solves all questions without "X"
+Going to submit to https://freshman.dev/wordle/#/leaderboard if it solves all questions within the 6 attempts

 Project start: **2022-02-02 14:30 (UTC+8)**